 Millions of Afghan women and children have missed years of schooling as refugees in Pakistan.
 Support refugee schools and classes for 1500 women and children with training, salaries, and supplies.

 Decades of war and civil strife have made Afghans the world's largest refugee population.
-Three million Afghans reside in Pakistan.
+Three million Afghans still reside in Pakistan.
 Their homes in Afghanistan have been destroyed.
 Prospects for re-establishing themselves in Afghanistan today are poor because of ongoing violence and the lack of shelter, clean drinking water, and sanitation.
-As repatriation efforts continue, Afghan refugees need to advance their education in Pakistan so they will be prepared to rebuild when they return.
+As repatriation efforts continue, Afghan refugees need to advance their education in Pakistan so they will be prepared for life back home.

-Pre-school through secondary education will be provided to 2,500 Afghan refugee women and children over a 2-year period through schools and centers.
+Preschool through secondary education will be provided to 1,500 Afghan refugee women and children through schools and centers.
 Support will include partial funding, supplies, monitoring, and training for teachers and managers.

 This project has provided additional documentation in a Microsoft Word file (projdoc.doc).